cutterbl/angularjs-component-preso/README.md

 ## Following Along

 To see each step of the process, check out each of the tags beginning with **0.1**, in succession.
 This file will contain details of what is happening each step of the way.
+Final step includes all unit tests.

 ### Pre-Requisites
 - [Node & NPM](https://nodejs.org)